Jeongseon-Park-1/Long-term-monitoring-of-damage-progression/Demo/Scripts/Step4_Quantification/README.md

 This script performs the following operations:
 - reads damage masks for each query image
 - estimates a plane of each damage mask using depth values and RANSAC
-- converts damaged pixels to physical area using camera intrinsics and scale factors
+- converts damaged pixels to physical area using camera intrinsics and SCF
 - computes the total damage area for each image